-From: (Insert name of program office representative)
+From: (Insert name of Supervisor/Program Office)

 I hereby nominate (insert name, series and grade) for appointment as (indicate primary or alternate) Contracting Officer's Representative (COR) for (describe requirement and include contract/requirement name/number (if available)).
-This request is based on the individual's qualifications as described below and the technical and administrative requirements of the anticipated contract, which will require a COR certified at Level (from contracting officer, indicate appropriate level of certification-either Level II or III only at DHS).
+This request is based on the individual's qualifications as described below and the technical and administrative requirements of the anticipated contract, which will require a COR certified at Level (indicate appropriate level of certification-either Level II or III).

 - a.
-Federal Acquisition Certification for CORs (Include highest certification level attained, but note that only Levels II or III are recognized for DHS), date certified, and attach a copy of the certificate.
-(In addition to the certification requirements specified in http://dhsconnect.dhs.gov/org/comp/mgmt/cpo/paw/Pages/COTRCertification.aspx confirm the prospective COR is on track to attain 40 hours in their current two-year certification anniversary cycle and list currency hours attained.
+Federal Acquisition Certification for CORs (Include highest certification level attained (only Levels II or III are recognized), date certified, and attach a copy of the certificate.
+In addition to the certification requirements specified in http://dhsconnect.dhs.gov/org/comp/mgmt/cpo/paw/Pages/COTRCertification.aspx confirm the prospective COR is on track to attain 40 hours in their current two-year certification anniversary cycle and list currency hours attained.
 If not current, they will have to achieve 40 hours of currency and be recertified before they may be nominated and appointed.
 State that COR was confirmed registered in FAITAS). - b.
-Training qualifications: (List course titles and dates completed, only for initial COR training and COR continuous learning within the last two years.
-Ensure that one hour of procurement ethics training has been completed within the past year.) - c.
-Technical qualifications/experience: (List offices, dates and types of work performed or contracts administered, and description of relevant experience.) - d.
-COR contact information to include: Component CAE, email and phone number, supervisor email and phone number, COR email, phone number, physical location and mailing address. - e.
+Training qualifications: (List or attach course titles and dates completed, only for initial COR training and COR continuous learning within the last two years.
+Ensure that one hour of procurement ethics training has been completed within the pastyear.) - c.
+Technical qualifications/experience: (List offices, dates and types of work performed or contracts administered, and description of relevant experience.)
+Attaching a resume is one example/format that may be used when documenting technical qualifications/experience. - d.
+COR contact information to include: Supervisor email and phone number, COR email, phone number, physical location and mailing address. - e.
 Other information as appropriate: (Confirm the COR has been informed of the requirements necessary to maintain his/her certification.
 List all other contracts and dates awarded to which the COR is currently or was previously assigned.
 Indicate which assignments are no longer current.)